ARA87/Sila2_Denso_RC8_Driver_V1.0/README.md

 Add the pybcapclient library manually, e.g., place it as a local Python file in your project folder.

 TLS Certificate
-The driver uses a self-signed TLS certificate for secure communication between the SiLA 2 client and server.
+The driver uses a TLS certificate for communication between the SiLA 2 client and server, for testing purposes you can use a self signed.

-Included Certificate
+Included test Certificate
 The project includes a default self-signed certificate located in the certs/ folder (server.crt and server.key).

 This certificate is used by the SiLA 2 server for TLS encryption.